-Market the property.
+Market the rental property.
 This can include: producing lettings particulars, internet advertising on their company website, advertising on national letting sites such as Rightmove, inclusion in the company press advertising in the local press.

 Conduct the prospective tenant viewings.